-6. Move your cursor where you want the next articulation to be and click to create the next point.
+5. Click where you want the next articulation to be created.

 Observe that, as you create a new point, the previous point now has a circle around it.
 This is the radius of the articulation, which allows you to determine how much of the drawing should be part of the articulation.
-Every point in a bone deformer, except for the first and the last one, has a radius setting.
+Every point in a bone deformer, except for the first and the last one, has a radius.

-7. Click and hold the previous articulation's radius manipulator and adjust the articulation's radius so that it covers the limb.
+6. Click and hold the previous articulation's radius control point and adjust the articulation's radius so that it properly covers the articulation.

-8. Repeat this until you are finished creating the Bone chain.
+7. Repeat this until you are finished creating the Bone chain.
 Make sure you build each articulation in the right order going from the root to the extremity.